|

 represented by doubled single quote; for example,

-'literal'and'literal''s'.
+.
 Like string literals in the Java programming language, these use the Unicode character encoding. - An exact numeric literal is a numeric value without a decimal

 point, such as

-57,-957, and+62; numbers in the range oflongare supported.
+are supported.
 Exact numeric literals use the integer literal syntax of the Java programming language. - An approximate numeric literal is a numeric value in scientific

 notation, such as

-7E3and-57.9E2, or a numeric value with a decimal, such as7.,-95.7, and+6.2; numbers in the range ofdoubleare supported.
+are supported.
 Approximate literals use the floating-point literal syntax of the Java programming language. - The boolean literals

 - A string literal is enclosed in single quotes, with a single quote